 18. Window Box Strawberry Garden

-Strawberries are extremely cute hanging out of a window box.
+Strawberries are extremely cute hanging out of a modern window box.
 Choose compact varieties that bear fruit over a long period.
 If you’re hanging them outside a kitchen or near a patio, be sure to look for some of the best-tasting strawberry varieties so you’ll have the tastiest berries possible for snacking on!

 19. Mr. Stacky Strawberry Planter